DIY Bags and Accessories with Crystals

 1.25 metre twisted flat anchor chain, gold-plated steel

-Make a row of circles as described earlier.
-Make it to the desired length.
-This has a length of 24 rows.
+Make a row of circles as described in the first example.
+Continue until you have reached the length you want.
+Our row of circles here has a length of 24 rows.

-The 24th circle connects the ends.
-Place a bead on each end of the string.
+The 24th circle joins the two ends together.
+Place a bead on each string end.

-Feed both ends of the string through the 1st bead at the start of the row.
+Pass both string ends through the 1st bead at the start of the row.
 Tighten...

 Continue passing one string through the next 2 beads in the last circle.